xinchishenwang/Yuxin-Fan.github.io/research.md

 # Personal Projects

 ## [ToolBox]
 [ToolBox] is a useful R package, including some small but rigorous functions.
 Every time when I use R to compelet or build statistical models, I would use these functions freqently.
-Encouraged by [Prof.Li], I finished this R package by myself. ([find detail])
+Encouraged by [Prof.Li], I finished this R package by myself. ([Find detail])

 ## [RandomForest]